National Airway Project

 On-line data submission

-After notification of an event the Local Reporter will work with the anaesthetists involved in the patient’s care.
-For each event a specific username will be supplied to the Local Reporter by the RCoA.
-This will enable secure password protected access to part of the DAS website.
-Before submitting data the person submitting data will need to create their own password.
-The combination of a username and password will ensure that only the person entering data has external access.
-The DAS project lead will be able to read the entered data and judge if more data is required, but the RCoA will not.
-If more data is needed, the DAS project lead will ask the College (using the username for identification) to inform the Local Reporter that more data is needed on the web-based form.
-When a report is complete the log-on code will be destroyed and the link between the log-on code and the submitted data will be broken which will mean that there is
+After notification of an event the Local Reporter worked with the anaesthetists involved in the patient’s care.
+For each event a specific username was supplied to the Local Reporter by the RCoA.
+This enabled secure password protected access to a secure area of the DAS website.
+Before submitting data the person submitting data was required to create their own password.
+The combination of a username and password ensured that only the person entering data had external access.
+The DAS project lead was able to read the entered data and judge if more data was required.
+If more data was needed, the DAS project lead re-opened the file and issued a request via the DAS website to the Local Reporter for more data on the web-based form.
+The DAS project lead was blind to the identity of the recipient of the electronic communication.
+When a report was closed and complete the link between the log-on code and the submitted data was broken and there was no identifiable connection between RCoA reporting and data on the DAS website.

 Confidentiality